100K+ Descend Upon Central New Jersey For Grateful Dead Show On This Date In 1977

 Listen to the band's performance at Raceway Park in Englishtown, New Jersey.

-The Grateful Dead have a history of not showing up for their most prestigious shows, but that can’t be said for the one-off concert they played in front of over 100K at a drag strip in Central New Jersey on this date 40 years ago.
-Jerry Garcia & Co. were in fine form throughout two impressive sets at Raceway Park in Englishtown, New Jersey on September 3, 1977.
+The Grateful Dead had a history of not showing up for their most prestigious shows, but that can’t be said for the one-off concert they played in front of over 100,000 people at a drag strip in Central New Jersey on this date more than four decades ago.
+Jerry Garcia and his bandmates were in fine form throughout two impressive sets at Raceway Park in Englishtown, New Jersey on September 3, 1977.

 Promoter John Scher took a major gamble in booking the Dead to play the massive Raceway Park.
 Here’s what Rolling Stone wrote about the show: